Zweihorn/Zweihorn_fascicle/README.md

 ### Personal Introduction

 I am a proud father of five (formerly six) beautiful children.
-I am a proud citizen of the European Union (EU).
+Also I am a proud citizen of the European Union (EU).

 Born in Western Germany during the times of [Cold War](https://en.wikipedia.org/wiki/Cold_War), nowadays safely and quite happily living in a reunified [Germany](https://en.wikipedia.org/wiki/Germany) in the EU.
-I enjoy my life in private.
+Occasionally, I enjoy my life in private.

 ### Societal Introduction